-The fund was established in 2010 by Wilson High graduates and NFL players John Gilmore and Chad Henne to improve our community and the lives of children through the revitalization of parks and recreational facilities.
+Wilson High graduates and NFL players John Gilmore and Chad Henne established the fund in 2010 to improve the community and the lives of children through the revitalization of parks and recreational facilities.

 During its time as an independent nonprofit, Gilmore | Henne provided funding for programs at area parks and also renovated these facilities: